CS-Outreach-Session/Cyber-Hygiene/Introduction to Cyber Hygiene/README.md

 ## Types of Scoal Engineering ##
 Social engineering techniques include, but are not limited to, Trojan and phishing email messages, impersonation, persuasion, bribery, shoulder surfing, and dumpster diving, among others.

+* **Trojan email or phishing attacks** can be used to collect personal information, system credentials, or even compromise a user's operating system's security by installing malicious backdoor applications that give the attacker complete access to the machine.

  ![Signs of Phising email](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/images/phising_emails.jpeg)

+* **Impersonation** There are multiple types of impersonation techniques that a social engineer can use.
+Attackers often conduct impersonation attacks by telephone calling

+* **Persuasion and Bribery**   In persuasion attacks, the social engineer will attempt to trick a person through various methods to divulge critical information or assist the attack in some other means

 # What is Cyber Hygiene ?
 Cyber hygiene is the practice of using computer systems and other technological devices to maintain computer system health, keep data safe and well-protected, and improve online security.
 This could involve a routine to ensure identity safety – such as using different passwords for accounts or just a general awareness of potential threats while using technology.